Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 - **Cannot access 192.168.4.1:** Disable mobile data, reconnect, or manually enter IP
 - **Display issues:** Try Display Driver=0, Backlight=27, Color Invert=1
 - **Touch issues:** Enable Flip options
 - **Cannot connect to Nano:** Verify IP, power, router DHCP
+- **Scheduler not triggering:** Check UTC/GMT offset is correct — schedules require a successful NTP time sync
+- **Settings not saving:** Ensure your device is on the same WiFi network as the CYD

 ---

 ## ⚖️ Disclaimer

 Use at your own risk.
-Provided “as-is.”
+Provided "as-is."
 Stu1958 not liable for damage, downtime, or lost profits.

 ---

 **Developed by Stu1958**
 Proprietary Software — All Rights Reserved